Scrambled Egg

 Health Benefits

-- Complete protein source containing all nine essential amino acids, supporting muscle maintenance and growth
+- Complete protein source containing all nine essential amino acids, supporting muscle building and repair

-- High in choline, essential for brain health, cognitive function, and fetal development
+- High in choline, essential for brain health, memory, and cognitive development

-- Contains lutein and zeaxanthin, antioxidants that protect vision and reduce macular degeneration risk
+- Rich in lutein and zeaxanthin, powerful antioxidants protecting eye health and reducing macular degeneration risk

 Buying Guide